Mjz86/c_colon/mcc.md

-0. c colon typical pointers( deafult ) :
+0. c colon typical pointers( default ) :

  these point to types with non fractional alignments